Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Source: The Census Bureau

-How to Order Replacement Certificates or Vital Records in Illinois
+How To Order Replacement Certificates or Vital Records in Illinois

 • In-person – The IDPH operates on weekdays from 10 am to 3 pm.
 Its address is: